-B. MATTHEW 25:45-46 “… He will answer them, ‘Truly I say to you, to the extent that you did not do it to one of the least of these (feeding the hungry, clothing the needy, taking care of the sick and visiting prisoners), you did not do it to Me.’
+“He will answer them, ‘Truly I say to you, to the extent that you did not do it to one of the least of these [feeding the hungry, clothing the needy, taking care of the sick and visiting prisoners], you did not do it to Me.’
 These will go away into everlasting punishment….”
-In this lengthy passage there is seeming textual evidence for the insecurity of salvation.
-Supposedly, this text evidences the fact that one must continue to perform good works right up until the end of his or her life in order to be sure about obtaining everlasting life.
+In this lengthy passage, there is seeming textual evidence for the insecurity of salvation.
+Supposedly, this text evidences the fact that we must continue to perform good works right up until the end of our life in order to be sure about obtaining everlasting life.
 The problem with this understanding stems from misinterpreting the earlier part of the passage.
-If one assumes that feeding the hungry, clothing the needy, taking care of the sick, and visiting prisoners are meritorious acts in verses 35 and 36 which one need perform for salvation, then the aforesaid conclusion would be fitting.
-However, if the acts listed are the fruit stemming from God’s gift of salvation, then one’s interpretation of the concluding verses is entirely different.
-The latter is the case because verse 34 states, “Come you who are blessed of My Father, inherit the kingdom prepared for you from the foundation of the world.”
-I.e., the deeds listed are not God’s basis for one entering eternal life; rather they are the fruits being manifest relative to God’s bestowal of grace—those blessed of my father.
-Accordingly, the later non-present fruit only serves to indicate that the person lacks saving faith in the first place.
-Those with no fruit do not possess saving faith: You will know them by their fruit.
+If we assume that feeding the hungry, clothing the needy, taking care of the sick, and visiting prisoners are meritorious acts (in verses 35 and 36) which we need to perform for salvation, then the aforesaid conclusion would be fitting.
+However, if the acts listed are the fruit stemming from God’s gift of salvation, then our interpretation of the concluding verses is entirely different.
+The latter is the case because verse 34 states, “Come, you who are blessed of My Father, inherit the kingdom prepared for you from the foundation of the world,” i.e., the deeds listed are not God’s basis for our entering eternal life; rather, they are the fruits being manifest relative to God’s bestowal of grace—those “blessed of My Father.”
+Accordingly, the later non-present fruit only serves to indicate that the person lacked saving faith in the first place.
+Those with no fruit do not possess saving faith: “You will know them by their fruits…” (Matthew 7:16).
 Moreover, those with no saving faith do not possess justification for their sin.
-Lastly, those with no justification of sin do not possess eternal security, and will go away into everlasting punishment.
+Lastly, those with no justification of sin do not possess eternal security, and “will go away into everlasting punishment.”
 This simple understanding of this seemingly problematic passage, although somewhat hard to explain herein, can certainly be understood as analogous with the remainder of Scripture.

 The one who says he is in the Light and yet hates his brother is in the darkness until now.
 Attempts to interpret this passage might indicate that salvation has no assurances.
 Such an interpretation, however, precludes a working understanding of the Greek language, specifically tenses.
-I.e., Greek language tenses are more definitive and precise than are those of English.
+Greek language tenses are more definitive and precise than are those of English.
 Herein the word hates is in the present tense, indicative mood, meaning an ongoing, continuous habitual action.
-Furthermore, like some of the other passages we examined, the context of this one relates to detecting phonies.
+Furthermore, like some of the other passages we have examined, the context of this one relates to detecting phonies.
 Therefore, the meaning of this passage goes something like this: “The one who says he is in the light and yet continually, habitually hates his brother isn’t really saved.”
-After all, again, you will know them by their fruits (Matthew 7:20).
+After all, again, “You will know them by their fruits” (Matthew 7:20).
 Again, repeatedly, accompanying true saving faith is always obedience to Christ.
 Lastly, note that a working knowledge of the Greek present tense is important to understanding all of John’s epistles.

 V. THE SUMMARY